PhilVargas/dotfiles/README.md

 Enter your password as needed.

-If using vim, insure to run `vundles` from the command line after the installation to install vim plugins.
+If using vim, ensure to run `vundles` from the command line after the installation to install vim plugins.

 Inspired by [jkrmr/dotfiles](https://github.com/jkrmr/dotfiles)